-Waweru lives with his father.
-At home, duties include carrying water, caring for children and running errands.
+In his home, Waweru helps by carrying water, caring for children and running errands.
+He lives with his father.
 His father is sometimes employed as a seller in the market.
 There are 4 children in the family.

 Waweru lives in the hillside community of Kiambiu Slums, home to approximately 60,000 residents.
 Typical houses are constructed of dirt floors, mud walls and corrugated iron roofs.
 The primary ethnic groups are Kamba, Luo, Kikuyu, Luhiya and Maasai.
 The most commonly spoken languages are Kikamba, Luo, Kikuyu, Luhyia and Maasai.

 The regional diet consists of maize, beans, bananas, fish and potatoes.
 Common health problems in this area include typhoid fever, flu, colds, malaria and HIV/AIDS.
 Most adults in Kiambiu Slums are unemployed but some work as day laborers and earn the equivalent of $26 per month.
 This community needs potable water, income-generating activities and schools.

 Your sponsorship allows the staff of AIC Jericho Child Development Center to provide Waweru with Bible studies, nutritious food, retreats, games, reading and writing classes and scholastic materials.
 The center staff will also provide counseling and HIV/AIDS prevention programs for the parents or guardians of Waweru.